Neo Bank Outlook 2026: The Triumvirate Battle Among Superform, Veera, and Tria—Who Will Become the Alipay of Crypto?

 ether.fi: A Giant’s Strategic Pivot

-@ether_fi started as a liquid restaking protocol, but by late 2025 pivoted hard into onchain banking—at a scale unmatched by others.
+@ether_fi started as a liquid restaking protocol but pivoted dramatically into onchain banking by late 2025—on a scale unlike any other.

 - TVL: $8B–$11B